 Our ultimate mission at Thriveworks is to accompany you on a path that leads to a happier, healthier, more fulfilling life.
 This might mean helping you overcome anxious thoughts that rule your mind, manage symptoms of depression that hinder your every day, address problems in your relationship, or even work through a momentous life event like moving to a new town or starting a new career.
 Whatever it is, a caring, skilled mental health professional can provide you with the guidance and support you seek.

 “The strong individual is the one who asks for help when he needs it.” –Rona Barrett

-The providers at Thriveworks in Center City, Philadelphia are dedicated to seeing this mission through.
+The therapists, counselors, psychiatrists, psychologists, and life coaches at Thriveworks Counseling & Psychiatry Philadelphia are dedicated to seeing this mission through.
 They have devoted their lives to acquiring the education, training, and experience necessary to help you live your very best life and are more than qualified to do so.
 If you think that you could benefit from working with a counselor, therapist, or life coach, don’t hesitate to begin this journey.
-Reach out to Thriveworks Center City to start this important work with one of our providers.
+Reach out to Thriveworks Center City to start this important work in in-person counseling or online counseling therapy today.

 How Can Mental Health Services Help Me?

 As we mentioned above, mental health professionals can help you address a wide range of challenges, from mental illness to relationship issues and major life transitions.
 Ultimately, these health care providers help you improve and sustain your mental health, which includes your emotional and psychological wellbeing.
 Here are a few things that affect your mental health and are often addressed in therapy:

 This is far from a comprehensive list.
 Anything that you feel is worthy of discussion in counseling, your counselor wants to hear about.
 An important part of their job is to understand your unique challenges and your goals in counseling.
 Here’s an exclusive look at how counselors can help their clients: